Relational Local Explanations: Relational Local Explanation (RLE) Framework

-Our approach follows common strategies for the generation local explanation proposed in LIME \cite{ribeiro2016should}, SHAP \cite{SHAP}, and Anchors \cite{ribeiro2018anchors}, since they have a solid theoretical foundation~\cite{garreau2020explaining} and established reputation in the ML community~\cite{xu2019explainable, dieber2020model}.
 The main idea of the RLE algorithm is to generate $n$ local permutations of a data sample to explain, then construct corresponding graph representations and adjacency matrices of the relationships between input features from the shuffled data.
-Thus we obtain a new data set of local relations between features.
-Next, a linear model (that is explainable by design) is fitted to the new data set - using information from the adjacency matrices to get the corresponding coefficients, which can be utilized for the relational local explanation.
+Thus we obtain a new dataset of local relations between features.
+Next, a linear model (that is explainable by design) is fitted to the new dataset - using information from the adjacency matrices to get the corresponding coefficients, which can be utilized for the relational local explanation.

 Formally, for a given black-box model $f:\mathcal{X} \to \mathcal{Y}$ with $\mathcal{X}\subseteq \mathbb{R}^{n}$, $\mathcal{Y}\subset\mathbb{R}$, we may learn an interpretable \textit{surrogate} model $g$, which is a local approximation of $f$ for a given perturbation of a particular input $\bm x_o \in \mathcal{X}$.
-For this purpose, we first divide a data sample (image, text) into discrete elements of pixel patches for visual data, and groups of words for textual data.
-Then the chosen data sample $\bm x_o$ is perturbed $n$ times to generate $\bm x^p_{oi}, i=1..n$ and we randomly replace a single element (i.e., patch/group) $p_{oi}$ from $\bm x_{o}$ with another randomly selected element from $\bm x_0$.
-After an undirected graph representation of the shuffled sample is received $\mathcal{G}_{x_o}^p$, where each vertex is a discrete element $p$ (e.g., superpixel or word), and the edge is the connection between them.
-Further, an adjacency matrix $\mathbf{A}_{{{\mathcal{G}}_i}}$ for each $\bm x^p_i$ is obtained.
-Since \textit{adjacency matrices} for undirected graphs are symmetric, only the lower triangle is utilized $Lower(\mathbf{A}_{{\mathcal{G}}_i})$ for the next step.
-The key idea is to permute a data sample and keep local features since the strong perturbation may lead to the out-of-distribution problem \cite{slack2020fooling}; we examine this issue in detail in Section \ref{sec:discussion}.
+For this purpose, we first divide a data sample (image, text) into discrete elements of pixel patches for visual data, or groups of words for textual data.
+Then the chosen data sample $\bm x_o$ is perturbed $n$ times to generate $\bm x^p_{oi}, i=1..n$, whereby we randomly replace a single element (i.e., patch/group) $p_{oi}$ from $\bm x_{o}$ with another randomly selected element $p_{oj}$ from $\bm x_0$.
+Subsequently, an undirected graph representation of the shuffled sample is obtained as $\mathcal{G}_{x_o}^p$, where each vertex represents one of the discrete elements $\bm x^p_{oi}, i=1..n$ (e.g., superpixel or word), and each edge the relational connection between two such elements.